Best Things to Do in Madrid: Top Activities for Every Traveler

 Before I realized it, I was standing in front of this captivating painting by Van Gogh, and I swear I felt something click inside me.
 The colors, the brush strokes – it all made me question everything I thought I knew about art.
 I took a moment to just let myself absorb it all.
 I even snapped a ridiculously blurry photo, half out of excitement and half because I was trying to discreetly take it without being that person.

-See also Top Things NOT to Do in Guangzhou, China
+See also Best Things to Do in Nice: Unforgettable Experiences Await

 Something delicious that lingers